 Why CFDs Are Different From Shares

-Contracts for difference are treated in a complete separate way to shares for tax purposes, primarily because they are completely instruments with completely separate entitlements and obligations.
+Contracts for difference are treated in a complete separate way to shares for tax purposes, primarily because they are instruments with completely separate entitlements and obligations.
 A share is a direct proportion of ownership and influence in a company.
 A contract for difference, while perhaps linked to the value of a share market, is in fact an agreement completely removed from the transaction of actual shares.
 A CFD is just a contract relating to the value of shares, rather than being any tangible asset in its own right.
 This single distinction between contracts for difference and shares means the two are regarded in completely distinct legal terms, and therefore treated differently for tax purposes.

 While these technical distinctions do exist, in practice CFDs operate in much the same way as trading shares, only with much more significant degrees of leverage to play with.
 This means that CFDs can be more profitable in the first instances, in addition to creating a saving on tax compared with trading a position in shares or other assets directly.

-Tax Position on Shares
+Tax Position on Investments

-Stamp Duty on CFDs
+No Stamp Duty on CFDs

-In the instance of stamp duty, CFDs are exempt from this liability because they are not shares.
-While they might be based on shares, CFDs are a distinct type of instrument and therefore don’t fall under the parameters of stamp duty.
+In the instance of stamp duty, CFDs are exempt from this liability because they are not assets.
+While they might be based on equities, CFDs are a distinct type of instrument and therefore don’t fall under the parameters of stamp duty.
 However, they can essentially be used to achieve the same trading ends, thus the tax distinction between the two can be an important measure of whether one or other transaction type is best.
-With the saving on stamp duty a tangible amount, traders can look to maximise their capital efficiency and the level of their returns through trading CFDs as opposed to other instruments (in this case, namely shares).
+With the saving on stamp duty a tangible amount, traders can look to maximise their capital efficiency and the level of their returns through trading CFDs as opposed to other instruments (in this case, namely assets).